 When assessing the best hangover cures, it’s important to disregard any advice recommending that you take any before going to bed.
 When taking over-the-counter (OTC) medications like Advil or Tylenol for a hangover, you always want to make sure all of the alcohol is first out of your system.

-“Mixing alcohol with medication can be hazardous to your health,” says Tara Kay, a doctor of clinical pharmacy for www.getoffprescriptionmeds.com.
-“In a perfect world, alcohol and OTC pain meds would not be taken together.”
-But Kay says that people often combine drinks and OTC meds.
-It’s important to be aware of the differences between medications.
-“Alcohol can render some medications less effective and can enhance the effects of other medications,” Kay says.
-“This can lead to undesired adverse effects.”
+“Mixing alcohol with medication can be hazardous to your health and in a perfect world, alcohol and OTC pain meds would not be taken together,” says Tara Kay, doctor of clinical pharmacy.
+“Alcohol can render some medications less effective and can enhance the effects of other medications.
+This can lead to undesired adverse effects.”

 That said, it’s still a huge pain — figuratively and literally — to wake up the morning after a night out feeling anything less than spry.
 So sit back, get a tall glass of water, some greasy food, and read on for more information on the best painkiller for a hangover and its interactions with alcohol.